annabansi/elm_drupal_block/README.md

-#### Drupal module
+#### Drupal Module

-Generate a new Drupal module, and answer the questions according to the following settings:
+Generate a new module, and answer the questions according to the following settings:

 ```bash
 $ drupal generate:module